Thie1e/cutpointr/README.md

 -   `fn`: Vector of false negatives
 -   `...`: Further arguments

-The function should return a numeric vector, a matrix, or a data.frame with one column.
+The function should return a numeric vector, a matrix, or a `data.frame` with one column.
 If the column is named, the name will be included in the output and plots.
-Avoid using names that are identical to the column names that are by default returned by cutpointr, as such names will be prefixed by `metric_` in the output.
+Avoid using names that are identical to the column names that are by default returned by **cutpointr**, as such names will be prefixed by `metric_` in the output.
 The inputs (`tp`, `fp`, `tn`, and `fn`) are vectors.
 The code of the included metric functions can be accessed by simply typing their name.

 For example, this is the `misclassification_cost` metric function: